swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

-The first element of a given span is _always_ at position zero, and its last it as position `count-1`.
+The first element of a given span is always at position zero, and its last element is always at position `count-1`.

 As a side-effect of not conforming to `Collection` or `Sequence`, `Span` is not directly supported by `for` loops at this time.
 It is, however, easy to use in a `for` loop via indexing: